SS-O1/Ferris_mvp/README.md

 ## 👥 Team

-Built at UC Berkeley for YC W25
+Built at UC Berkeley for Calhacks 12.0
 ```

 **Save:** Cmd + S